White Cubans: Spanish arrivals by region

+According to the National Statistics Institute data in January 2025, 1,185 Spanish born citizens were resident in Cuba.
+In 2025, there were 176,570 Cubans with Spanish nationality, largely claimed through Spanish ancestral origin.
+This represented 5.8% of the total worldwide 3,045,966 Spanish nationals outside Spain.

 Other European groups

 France

 The first wave of French immigrants to arrive in Cuba were fleeing the Haitian Revolution and the new governmental administration of Haiti after independence was declared.
 This immigration reached its peak between 1800 and 1809, when more than twenty-seven thousand French of all social classes arrived in the eastern part of Cuba.
 Many of them emigrated to the city of Santiago de Cuba.

 A second wave occurred in 1814, with a third wave between 1818 and 1835 prompted by a royal order from the Spanish Crown intended to increase the proportion of white Europeans in Cuba and a fourth and last between 1836 and 1868.